slothofexile/slothofexile-overlay/README.md

 I've been playing Path of Exile since Legacy league and I've always wanted to play with a character overlay but couldn't find one, so I made one -- first in Autoit using GDI+ then rewritten from the ground up in Godot 4.

-It's been slow going because I've had to learn Blender and Godot from scratch, and I've only managed to learn it enough to get something out that just barely works and doesn't explode (so far).

 As of this writing (1st week of 3.29 Allflame League), the model I have on it is Cheems the shiba, on a boat with a fishing rod, complete with pirate flag, pirate hat and eyepatch.
 I can see all that getting updated with every new league if this project turns out to be a long term thing.